kianenigma/kianenigma/README.md

 <!--START_SECTION:cowsay-->
 ```
  _______________________________________
-/ Q: How do you save a drowning lawyer? \
+/ You are a bundle of energy, always on \
-\ A: Throw him a rock.                  /
+\ the go.                               /
  ---------------------------------------
         \   ^__^
          \  (oo)\_______